nirajmahajan/CS251/README.md

 Team Number : 4
 Team Members

 Niraj Mahajan - 180050069
-I solemnly swear that I will abide by the guidelines on academic honesty laid down by the professor (bhak)
+I solemnly swear that I will abide by the guidelines on academic honesty laid down by the professor

 Neel Aryan Gupta - 180050067